SedatUygur/sedat-can-uygur/README.md

 ## About The Project

-My portfolio website built with Next.js, TypeScript, and Tailwind CSS.
+My portfolio website built with with Chakra UI, Next.js and TypeScript.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>